dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 vnew

 When 𝐯 makes its significant change, from 𝐯old to 𝐯new, it produces a change in 𝐯 comparable in magnitude to 𝑣.
-The characteristic time 𝜏—the time required to make this change—is a decent fraction of a period of revolution.
+The characteristic time 𝜏 — the time required to make this change — is a decent fraction of a period of revolution.

 Because a full period is 2𝜋𝑟/𝑣, the characteristic time is comparable to 𝑟/𝑣.